abbaswasim/roar/README.md

 ## What is this about

-This is my personal playground, where I have freedom of getting dirty and creative.
-I hope others can find it useful.
+A playground, where I have freedom of getting dirty and creative.

 ## Platforms